raacz/neocitites-raacz/toki-pona/beginner-material/about.md

 - Not on Discord?
 Contact <code>tokipona.sasalin@gmail.com</code>.
 - You can also submit corrections directly as PRs via the repo on Github (link coming soon).

-Beginner Texts, in its beginning stages, is not currently accepting story contributions.
+Beginner Texts, in its beginning stages, does not accept story contributions.